Introduction

 In enhancement mode, the FET stays off until a voltage is applied.
 This enhances the channel and allows current to flow.
 The two modes make FETs flexible.
 They suit many uses, from power switching to signal amplification.

-Difference Between BJT and FET
+Difference between BJT and FET

-Parameter | BJT | FET |
+Aspect | BJT | FET |

 ---|---|---|